 Published collections of primary sources often contain materials such as diary entries, letters, government documents, newspaper articles, speeches, and photographs.

 To find collections of primary sources on a topic in the EMU Library's Esearch system:

 1. Make sure you are at the Esearch "Advanced" search screen.

 2. In the top box, type in a words or phrases that describe your topic.

-4. In the search box for the "Subject Terms," add one of the following search terms:
+4. In the search box for the "Subject Terms," add one of the following:

-5. OPTIONAL: To limit to books only, scroll down the screen to the "Show content type" options and change "Any" to "Books/eBooks."
+5. OPTIONAL: To limit to books only, scroll down the screen to the "Content type" options and change "Any" to "Book/eBook."
 You can also limit to items in the library's catalog by scrolling to the "Show only" options and clicking box next to "Items in the library catalog (includes mostly print and physical material)."

 6. Click on the "Search" button located in the bottom left-hand corner of the page.